Anomaly cascade in (2+1)D fermionic topological phases: Discussion

 \section{Discussion}

 We have systematically characterized the set of obstructions which appear in lifting symmetry fractionalization data from a super-modular category $\mathcal{C}$ to a minimal modular extension $\C$.
-We found that this data is in good correspondence with the Wang-Gu classification of fermionic SPTs and gave a physical meaning for each obstruction: \begin{enumerate} \item The $\H^1(G_b,\Z_{\bf T})$ piece is the obstruction to defining a lift of the autoequivalence $[\rho_{\bf g}]$ to $[\widecheck{\rho}_{\bf g}] \in \Aut_{LR}(\C_{\nu})$ for some minimal modular extension $\C_{\nu}$. \item The $\H^2(G_b,\ker r)$ piece is the obstruction to choosing a lift which is a group homomorphism $[\widecheck{\rho}_{\bf g}]:G_b \rightarrow \Aut_{LR}(\C)$. \item The $\H^3(G_b,\Z_2)$ piece is the obstruction to lifting the symmetry fractionalization data on $\mathcal{C}$ to $\C$. \item The $\H^4(G_b,\U)$ piece is the obstruction to lifting $\C$, together with its symmetry fractionalization data, to a $G_b$-crossed modular tensor category. \end{enumerate}
+We found that this data is in good correspondence with the known classification of fermionic SPTs and provided an understanding for each obstruction: \begin{enumerate} \item The $\H^1(G_b,\Z_{\bf T})$ piece is the obstruction to defining a lift of the autoequivalence $[\rho_{\bf g}]$ to $[\widecheck{\rho}_{\bf g}] \in \Aut_{LR}(\C_{\nu})$ for some minimal modular extension $\C_{\nu}$.